chef/chef-web-docs/content/resources/chef_gem/_index.md

   ruby_type: true, false
   required: false
   default_value: 'false'
-  new_in: null
   description_list:
-  - markdown: 'Set to `true` to download a gem from the path specified by the

-      `source` property (and not from RubyGems).'
+  - markdown: Set to `true` to download a gem from the path specified by the `source` property (and not from RubyGems).
   - note:
     - markdown: "Another approach is to use the **gem_package** resource, and then\n\
         specify the `gem_binary` location to the RubyGems directory that is\nused\